 Another way to get crushed by giant competitors who can afford mass marketing is when a startup drains too much cash on marketing without seeing a return on investment.
 It’s important to note that marketing campaigns must be tested, measured and refined before a firm can expect to see results.
 Trying to reach too many people at once can be a strain on the budget, especially if it doesn’t generate leads.

-It’s typical for many young entrepreneurs to be more focused on their dreams than the financial fundamentals of running a business.
+It’s typical for many young entrepreneur to be more focused on their dreams than the financial fundamentals of running a business.
 Ideally, a business builds assets over time, which it can leverage for future funding of projects and new ideas.
 When a business is struggling month to month just to pay for the basics, it can’t build assets.
 Once the business becomes more of a liability than an asset, it’s time to either let go of it or commit to transforming it.

 Obstacles to Business Success